- This event has passed.

 • Apply organic-matter mulch to basins derived from composted goat pen bedding and manure from neighborhood goats that eat neighborhood prunings

 • You’ll also get advice/input on ideal basin placement and plant selection.

 Average price (after City Rainwater Harvesting Rebate) is expected to be $500 – $600 per basin.
 Actual average cost is $1,000 – $1,200 per basin with curb coring, but the rebate covers half the cost up to $500.

 This is an amazing deal!
-The average basin can capture over 4,500 gallons per year (assuming average annual rainfall of 11 inches).
+The average basin can capture over 4,500 gallons of stormwater per year (assuming average annual rainfall of 11 inches).
 Trees and other plantings planted with such basins grow to be healthier and larger, and have faster growth rates than those without such basins.
 And the basins bottoms and planting terrace can be seeded or planted with beautiful native understory plantings.
 See here for ideas of understory plantings and their ideal planting location.

 This basin creation price is lower than market rates because we are able to get a bulk deal by pooling many installations and permits into one—it pays to collaborate as a community!
 We coordinate the design services, underground utility markings, permitting, inspection, and contracting so you don’t have to!

 Excavation is done by a backhoe and operator, excavated soil is removed from site (unless homeowner wants to use it elsewhere on property), and includes rock, professional rockwork, curb coring, and mulch.
 The basins have high capacity – resulting in far more free irrigation stormwater, groundwater recharge potential, and more flood control.

 You can see an example of Dryland Design’s rockwork at street side basins in front of 236 W. University Blvd. and the northeast corner of 10th Ave and 2nd Street., along with photos below.

 PLANT ORDER AND DELIVERY: